mickfuzz/phd4/_posts/thesis_chapters/2023-9-5-Methods.md

 The use of code playgrounds and js? structured along design principles which align with affordance theory. -->

-### Agency and emerging spaces for community activity

 #### Positive affective space within a drama process